openwallet-foundation/owl-agent-test-harness/vc_di_tutorial.md

 Note the use of the `@Anoncreds` tag - this indicates that the agent wallet (Aca-Py specifically) must support AnonCreds.
 This is a bit confusing, since we're now adding a new credential format (VC_DI) which is also going to get a new tag later on.
 But for now just go with it ...

+We also add a new tag here - `@CredFormat_VC_DI` - the test doesn't actually rely on this tag, but we can use it for filtering when we run the tests.

 #### Test Data

 The data files for the AnonCreds credential type (as indicated by the `@Schema_DriversLicense_v2` tag) are: